raceconditionrunning/raceconditionrunning.github.io/README.md

 2. Go to the hamburger menu at the top-right corner of [OnTheGoMap](https://onthegomap.com) and select "Export as GPX".
 Save the "shortened link" of the route for later use in Step 4 for `rcr:map`).

-3. Then move the GPX file to `routes/_gpx` and give it a name based on its type and where it starts and what main areas it goes through.
+3. Move the GPX file to `routes/_gpx` and give it a name based on its type (e.g., out-and-back, point-to-point, loop, etc.) and where it starts and what main areas it goes through.
 If the route is a loop, put `-loop` and if it is an out-and-back, put `-ob` at the end.

 4. Edit the GPX (which is just XML) like so: from any existing route in `routes/_gpx`, take all the content down to the `<trkseg>` tag and replace all the content in the original GPX file up until the start of `<trkseg>` with it.
 Then modify the fields specific to the route.
 This includes:
       * metadata `name` (same as GPX file name)